Not The Bayang! Lil Yachty Reveals His Hot Oil Treated Tresses In Hilarious Video

 NOT.
 THE.
 BAYANG.

 Lil Yachty is quite the character.
-The rapper recently showed off a new silkylicious swoop bang to the viral TikTok “Not The Bayang” that’s been sweeping social media.
+The Doobie wrapped rapper recently showed off a new silkylicious swoop bang to the viral TikTok “Not The Bayang” that’s been sweeping social media.

 The video has garnered millions of views and comments from fans who think his “bayang” is hilarious.